scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 :cite:`Rodrigues:2020syo`.
 A toolset is more natural in the Python ecosystem, where we have good packaging tools and many existing libraries.
 Scikit-HEP only needed to fill existing gaps, instead of covering every possible aspect of an analysis like ROOT did.
-The original scikit-hep package had it's functionality was pulled out into existing or new separate packages like HEPUnits and Vector, and the core scikit-hep package instead became a metapackage with no unique functionality on its own, but instead installs a useful subset of our libraries for a physicist wanting to quickly get started on a new analysis.
+The original scikit-hep package had its functionality pulled out into existing or new separate packages such as HEPUnits and Vector, and the core scikit-hep package instead became a metapackage with no unique functionality on its own.
+Instead, it installs a useful subset of our libraries for a physicist wanting to quickly get started on a new analysis.